-Article 188 Prima facie showings shall be made using evidence that can be examined immediately.
+Article 188 Prima facie showings must be made using evidence that can be examined immediately.

-(Execution of a Judicial Decision for a Civil Fine)
+(Enforcement of a Judicial Decision for a Civil Fine)

 - Article 189 (1) A judicial decision for a civil fine under the provisions of this Chapter is executed by order of the public prosecutor.
-This order has the same effect as an enforceable title of obligation. - (2) A judicial decision for a civil fine is enforced pursuant to the provisions of the Civil Execution Act (Act No. 4 of 1979) and other laws and regulations concerning procedures for compulsory execution; provided, however, that it is not necessary to serve a person with the judicial decision before executing it. - (3) The provision of Article 507 of the Code of Penal Procedure (Act No. 131 of 1948) apply mutatis mutandis to the execution of a judicial decision for a civil fine. - (4) If an immediate appeal is filed against a judicial decision for a civil fine after said judicial decision (hereinafter referred to as a "original judicial decision" in this paragraph) is executed, and the court in charge of the appeal finds there to be grounds for immediate appeal, reverses the original judicial decision, and reaches another judicial decision for a civil fine, its judicial decision for said civil fine is deemed to have been executed to the extent of the amount of the original judicial decision.
-In such a case, if the amount obtained as a result of the execution of the original judicial decision exceeds the amount of said civil fine, the amount in excess shall be refunded.
+This order has the same effect as an enforceable title of obligation. - (2) A judicial decision for a civil fine is enforced pursuant to the provisions of the Civil Enforcement Act (Act No. 4 of 1979) and other laws and regulations concerning procedures for judicial enforcement; provided, however, that it is not necessary to serve a person with the judicial decision before executing it. - (3) The provisions of Article 507 of the Code of Penal Procedure (Act No. 131 of 1948) apply mutatis mutandis to the enforcement of a judicial decision for a civil fine. - (4) If an immediate appeal is filed against a judicial decision for a civil fine after that judicial decision (referred to below as a "original judicial decision" in this paragraph) is executed, and the court in charge of the appeal finds there to be grounds for immediate appeal, sets aside the original judicial decision, and reaches another judicial decision for a civil fine, its judicial decision for that civil fine is deemed to have been executed to the extent of the amount of the original judicial decision.
+In such a case, if the amount obtained as a result of the enforcement of the original judicial decision exceeds the amount of that civil fine, the amount in excess must be refunded.